Bayesian Theory of Consciousness as Exchangeable Emotion-Cognition Inference: Applications to Cognitive Science

 \subsection{EITC and the Unity of Consciousness Despite Divided Perception}

 In phenomena such as binocular rivalry \cite{tong2006neural}, multitasking \cite{sergent1983role}, or split attention \cite{pinto2017split}, perception appears divided across modalities or spatial channels.
 Yet, phenomenologically, the agent experiences a \emph{unified consciousness}.
 The Exchangeable Integration Theory of Consciousness (EITC) explains this apparent paradox through the existence of a shared latent self-model \( \Phi^* \), which serves as a common generative anchor for temporally extended and affectively modulated inference.
+Under EITC, each perceptual stream \( X_t^{(i)} \) is treated as conditionally exchangeable with respect to \( \Phi^* \), such that: $P\left( \{X_t^{(i)}\}_{i=1}^N \right) = \int P(\Phi^*) \prod_{i=1}^N P\left(X_t^{(i)} \mid \Phi^* \right) \, d\Phi^*$.
+This formulation allows multiple, potentially disjoint perceptual contents to be integrated probabilistically into a coherent subjective state, provided they are inferentially consistent with the same latent cause.
+The key insight is that \emph{conscious unity does not require perceptual uniformity}; rather, it emerges from the recursive, emotion-regulated inference over a shared self-model.
+While attention may segment perception, exchangeable integration ensures that these segments are interpreted and temporally aligned under a unified structural prior.
+Thus, consciousness remains globally coherent even when perception is locally divided.